-I grew tired of starting, building and pivoting in business alone.
-I wanted guidance and support.
-I wanted someone to help me pull my business vision together in a way that makes sense for me.
-So, I borrowed money from my parents and invested in a 12-month Business Mentorship Program.
+I grew tired of starting, building and pivoting in business alone, and wanted guidance and support.
+In the beginning of 2019, I was looking for help — I wanted someone to pull my business vision together in a way that makes sense for me.

-I started 2019 wanting to build a business in the Health space because of the great results I achieved in 2018 by turning my own health around, while also helping a friend lose 15kg as his coach.
+At the time, I was trying to build a business in the Health space because I managed to turn my own health around, and also helped a friend lose 15kg in 10 weeks as his health coach.

 Top 3 Goals: